4 Ways to Save Money On Home Improvement Projects

 2) Energy-Efficient Products

 With the rising cost of home ownership, manufacturers are designing their products with energy efficiency in mind.
-Energy Star, a program run by the U.S. Department of Energy and has set the standards for more than 20 years, says that installing certified windows could lower household energy bills by an average of 12% nationwide.
+Save money on home improvement with Energy Star.
+Energy Star is a program run by the U.S. Department of Energy and has set the standards for more than 20 years, says that installing certified windows could lower household energy bills by an average of 12% nationwide.
 Many homeowners don’t realize that ⅓ of your home’s heat can be lost because of inefficient windows.

 3) Shopping Smarter